AmyShackles/parse_regex/README.md

 The goal of this project is to be able to provide self-documentation of regular expressions.

-Still to do:
-- Include logic for dealing with flags

 Requirements to run locally:

 - Node installed globally
 - yarn installed globally (only if running tests)